 The Sennheiser HD800S are wired-only headphones and can't be used for wireless gaming.

-The Sennheiser HD 800 S are decent for wired gaming.
+The Sennheiser HD 800 S are okay for wired gaming.
 Their tuning is balanced with an immersive sound with a stable stereo image that allows you to pick out the location of enemies.
 They're comfortable to wear as well.
 That said, they need an amp to power them with most devices and they lack a microphone, so you'll need to provide an outboard one for playing with others.

 Needs an outboard microphone for chat.